rashika-dabas/NewsReader/README.md

 Design
 ## IDE: PyCharm
 ## Steps:
+* Create an API for fetching news articles using https://newsapi.org/
 * Create a PyCharm project with venv.
 (Python 3.10)
 * .idea and venv folder will be automatically created.
 * In terminal having (venv), just install once in venv,